Charles Davis (saxophonist): Biography

 Davis played in the Apollo Theater Hall of Fame Band with Ray Charles, Joe Williams and Nancy Wilson.
 He toured the Netherlands in a salute to the music of Kenny Dorham, and was a guest artist at the 12th annual North Carolina Jazz Festival at Duke University.
 A featured soloist with the Barry Harris Jazz Ensemble, Davis performs in clubs with the Barry Harris-Charles Davis Quartet.
 He recorded and toured Europe and Japan with the Clifford Jordan Big Band.
-Davis played tenor saxophonet and arranged for Larry Ridley's Jazz Legacy Ensemble, which appeared at the Senegal Jazz Festival, performed concerts and conducted clinics, seminars and master classes.
+Davis played tenor saxophone and arranged for Larry Ridley's Jazz Legacy Ensemble, which appeared at the Senegal Jazz Festival, performed concerts and conducted clinics, seminars and master classes.
 The ensemble also appeared in a concert series at the Schomburg Center for Research in Black Culture.
 He was a featured artist at the Amman Jazz Festival, produced by the American Embassy.
 Davis was also a featured artist in clubs and concerts in Paris, Toulouse and Hamburg.
 He appeared at the Williamstown Theatre Festival in the original production of Eduardo Machado's Stevie Wants to Play the Blues, directed by Jim Simpson.
 Davis played in the Three Baritone Saxophone Band with Ronnie Cuber and Gary Smulyan (touring Italy) and appeared at the New Orleans Jazz Festival, the 1998 JVC Jazz & Image Festival at Villa Celimontana in Rome and Ronnie Scott's Jazz Club in London.
 The saxophonist was a featured soloist at the 1998 Chicago Jazz Festival.
 In June 1999, Davis performed with Aaron Bell and the Duke Ellington Tribute Orchestra at the Jackie Robinson Afternoon of Jazz Festival in Norwalk, Connecticut.
 He was a featured artist at the 1999 Jazz & Image Festival.